superlistapp/dart_analysis_options/README.md

-# dart_analysis_options
+# superlint

-A custom analysis_options.yaml file for all internal projects.
+A custom analysis_options.yaml file for all Superlist projects.